Zettt/km-markdown-library/README.md

 km-markdown-library
 ===================

-Markdown library for Keyboard Maestro.
+With these macros you can write Markdown with any text editor using the help of Keyboard Maestro.